connervieira/Predator/FAQ.md

 **What operating systems is Predator compatible with?**

 Officially, Predator is only compatible with Linux based operating systems, and is primarily designed for Debian-based distributions (though other distributions should work smoothly as well).
-However, if you're OK with a few hiccups, its also reasonably possible to install Predator on MacOS.
-Since Predator and all of its dependencies are all open source, it's technically possible to get it to work on Windows as well, but but you'll have to re-write a significant portion of it to get everything working as intended.
+However, if you're OK with a few hiccups, it's also reasonably possible to install Predator on MacOS.
+Since Predator and all of its dependencies are all open source, it's technically possible to get it to work on Windows as well, but you'll have to re-write a significant portion of it to get everything working as intended.
 In short, Predator on Linux works great, Predator on MacOS will probably work, and Predator in Windows would take extensive effort and modifications.

 **Why is Predator written in Python, and not something more efficient, like C++?**